Quetzal-framework/quetzal-CRUMBS/README.md

 [![PyPI version](https://badge.fury.io/py/quetzal-crumbs.svg)](https://badge.fury.io/py/quetzal-crumbs)
 ![Lines of code](https://img.shields.io/tokei/lines/github/Becheler/quetzal-CRUMBS)

-This python library is meant to be used along other softwares from the Quetzal framework (or not!
-Go checkout [Splatche3](https://www.splatche.com/splatche3) and [slendr](https://github.com/bodkan/slendr)!) to perform iDDC modeling and inference.
+This python library is meant to be used along other software from the Quetzal framework to perform iDDC modeling and inference.

 iDDC modeling (Integrated Distributional, Demographic, Coalescent modeling) is a methodology for statistical phylogeography.
 It relies heavily on spatial models and methods to explain how past processes (sea level change, glaciers dynamics, climate modifications) shaped the present spatial distribution of genetic lineages.

+In short:

+1. Access the high resolution paleoclimatic database CHELSA to download world files
+2. Fit a Species Distribution model and save (persist) the fitted model
+3. Distribute the fitted model on cluster nodes and reconstruct landscape habitability dynamics across millennia.
+4. Assemble the layers and prepare the dynamic landscape for simulation-based inference
+5. If using Quetzal-EGGS spatial simulators, retrieve parameters and simulated data
+6. Use Decrypt to perform robustness analysis of species delimitation methods.

+> :bulb: If you need other simulators, go checkout [Splatche3](https://www.splatche.com/splatche3) and [slendr](https://github.com/bodkan/slendr)!)

 ## What problem does this library solve?